emilyanndavis/drafty-data-collection/README.md

 5. To test light/color/proximity/gestures, first comment/uncomment sections of `test_light-color-proximity-gesture.py` as desired, then run `pipenv run python3 test_light-color-proximity-gesture.py`.

 ## Running main.py
-**Warning 1: main.py schedules a shutdown of the machine it is running on.
-To avoid surprises, you may wish to comment out or remove that part of the code.**

-**Warning 2: main.py automatically pushes data to a remote git repo.
-This will fail unless you (1) have set up your own repo, (2) have updated the code to point to the correct directory & files, and (3) have implemented a method of automating authentication to your repo.**

-1. First, read the warnings at the top of this section!
-2. Update the code according to your needs (e.g., skip system shutdown, update path/file names, modify time interval and/or duration, etc.).
-3. Ensure you have all the prerequisite hardware, software, and configuration listed in [Setup](#setup).
+1. Ensure you have all the prerequisite hardware, software, and configuration listed in [Setup](#setup).
-4. Connect the sensor(s) according to their official documentation.
+2. Connect the sensor(s) according to their official documentation.
+3. Set up your data files.
+You have a couple of options:
+    - Create two empty files: `most-recent.csv` and `all.csv`.
+Where you store them is up to you.
+    - Alternatively: for the complete Drafty experience including the Jekyll-based website, fork and clone the [drafty repo](https://github.com/emilyanndavis/drafty).
+Find `most-recent.csv` and `all.csv` in the `_data` directory, and clear the contents of both files.
+4. In `main.py`, find all the references to `most-recent.csv` and `all.csv`, and make sure the relative paths point to the correct locations based on where your CSV files are stored.
+Update the paths if needed.
+5. If you plan to use the [Drafty companion website](https://github.com/emilyanndavis/drafty), and/or if you want to back up your data in a remote git repo: configure a method to automate authentication to your git repo.
+There are many ways to accomplish this.
+Here are just a couple of options:
+    - Use [PyGithub](https://pypi.org/project/PyGithub/) to connect to the GitHub API with a personal access token.
+(Be sure to store your token in a separate file, and add that file to your `.gitignore` to avoid publicly sharing your token by mistake!)
+    - Alternatively, load a shell script on your Raspberry Pi that adds your SSH key to the ssh-agent, as in this example in the GitHub docs: [Auto-launching ssh-agent on Git for Windows](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases?platform=windows#auto-launching-ssh-agent-on-git-for-windows).
+(Even though these instructions are for Windows, they will also work on Linux.)

+    There are certainly other solutions as well.
+Choose whichever method best suits your needs!

+6. Alternatively, if you _do not_ plan to use the Drafty companion website, _do not_ want to back up your data in a remote git repo, and/or just want to skip this part for now: locate the line in `main.py` that contains `git commit` and `git push` commands, and remove it or comment it out.
+7. In `main.py`, locate the line that includes `sudo shutdown -P`.
+This line schedules a shutdown of the Raspberry Pi at the end of the specified duration.
+This is helpful if you are running your Pi on battery power and want to be sure it is safely shut down before you unplug it to recharge the battery.
+If you do not need this feature, remove or comment out that line of code.
+8. In `main.py`, locate the lines that initialize `DURATION_HOURS` and `INTERVAL_MINUTES`.
+Customize either or both of these values if desired.
-5. Install dependencies in the project directory with `pipenv install`.
+9. Install dependencies in the project directory with `pipenv install`.
-6. Run `pipenv run python3 main.py`.
+10. Run `pipenv run python3 main.py`.
 To ensure the program continues to run in the event of lost connection/network timeout (e.g., if you are running the program from a remote terminal via ssh), include `nohup`, like this: `pipenv run nohup python3 main.py`.
+11. If you are using the Drafty companion website, follow the instructions in the drafty README, under [Setting up your Drafty website](https://github.com/emilyanndavis/drafty/blob/main/README.md#setting-up-your-drafty-website).